bharatari/swyft-epsilon/SwyftOnline/README.md

   * [ember inspector for firefox](https://addons.mozilla.org/en-US/firefox/addon/ember-inspector/)

 #Features
+##CSS
+Swyft Epsilon Online extends Bootstrap Cosmo.

+Be careful when editing CSS as certain classes originally intended for a specific use might have been repurposed elsewhere.
 ##Animations
 As of SwyftOnline 2.6, new features were added to allow for animating route transitions.
 Wrap the body of the content you want to animate in and out with an `animate-body` component.